Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

-The existence of $N$ sectors leads to a large number of nearly massless degrees of freedom, given that all sectors contain photons and neutrinos.
-The presence of these extra relativistic degrees of freedom can have observational effects as they modify the expansion of the Universe, which can lead to changes in predictions for light elements or the CMB.
+The existence of $N$ sectors leads to a large number of nearly massless degrees of freedom, given that all sectors contain photons.
+The neutrinos will also be relativistic at late times for some sectors.
+The presence of these extra relativistic degrees of freedom can have observational effects as they modify the expansion of the Universe, which can lead to changes in predictions for light elements or the cosmic microwave background (CMB).
 These contributions are encoded in the effective number of neutrino species, $N_{\text{eff}}$, which, for a completely decoupled hidden sector can be written as \cite{Vogel:2013raa, Breitbach:2018ddu}:

 where $T_{h} $ and $T_{\gamma}$ are the hidden and SM photon temperatures, respectively.
-In~\autoref{eq:Decoupled_Sector_Neff}, $g_{h}$ is the number of effective degrees of freedom (d.o.f) in the hidden sector and $N_{\text{eff}}^{\text{SM}}$ is the effective d.o.f of the SM neutrinos, $N_{\text{eff}}^{\text{SM}}=3.046$~\cite{Mangano:2005cc}.
-The current $95\%$ confidence limit constraints from 2018 Planck data, considering the Cosmic Microwave Background (CMB) and the baryon acoustic oscillations (BAO) measurements, lead to $N_{\text{eff}}=2.99^{+0.34}_{-0.33}$~\cite{Aghanim:2018eyx}.
+In~\eqnref{eq:Decoupled_Sector_Neff}, $g_{h}$ is the number of effective relativistic degrees of freedom (d.o.f) in the hidden sector and $N_{\text{eff}}^{\text{SM}}$ is the effective d.o.f of the SM neutrinos, $N_{\text{eff}}^{\text{SM}}=3.046$~\cite{Mangano:2005cc}.
+The current $95\%$ confidence limit constraints from 2018 Planck data, considering the CMB and the baryon acoustic oscillations measurements, lead to $N_{\text{eff}}=2.99^{+0.34}_{-0.33}$~\cite{Planck:2018vyg}.
 In what follows, the hidden sector parameters (that can be ``standard sectors" with $i>0$, or ``exotic sectors" with $i<0$) are denoted by the subscript $h$.
 In order to determine the precise contribution to $\Delta N_{\text{eff}}$, we need to track the ratio of temperatures between the hidden and the SM sectors, $\xi \equiv \frac{T_{h}}{T_{\gamma}}$.
-As we described in \autoref{cosmo evo}, the temperatures of the SM and hidden sectors are, in general, different.
+As we described in \sectref{cosmo evo}, the temperatures of the SM and hidden sectors are, in general, different.
 Since after $T_{\text{RH}}$ the entropy in each sector is conserved, the following expression holds:

 where $T_{\text{Dec}}^{h}$ stands for the temperature of the hidden sector at the time of the CMB.
 Hence, the ratio between the temperatures of the photon decoupling in the hidden and SM sectors is given by\footnote{The hidden sector quantities are computed at the time of the SM.
-For example, $T_{\text{Dec}}^{h}$ is the temperature of the hidden sector at the $t_{\text{Dec}}^{\text{SM}}$.}:
+For example, $T_{\text{Dec}}^{h}$ is the temperature of the hidden sector at the $t_{\text{Dec}}^{\text{SM}}$.}